 - Standard and Visitor Oyster cards are really simple to use.

-- ‘Tap – on’ by touching your card onto the yellow card reader at the start AND at the end of each journey.
+- ‘Tap – on’ by touching your card onto the yellow card reader at the start AND at the end of each journey at the ticket barrier, irrespective if the barrier is already open.
 On the

 - London Overground trains.